vmzcloud/Windows_CPU_Mem_Disk_Powershell/README.md

 Daily script is for generate full day performance usage csv, I will configure a schedule task to execute the daily script every 5 minutes.

-Monthly script is for generate the monthly average performance usage csv, I will configure a schedule task to execute the monthly script on te 1st of month.
+Monthly script is for generate the monthly average performance usage csv, I will configure a schedule task to execute the monthly script on the 1st of month.

 Daily script outputs:
 1) CPU usage